Windows Unable to Repair Drive-Fix It Right Now!

 Windows cannot repair external drive - backup files first

 It supports all the backup solutions, so you can use it to backup files/system/disk/partition and then restore if necessary.
-And it still allows you to schedule backup at daily/weekly/monthly plus full/incremental/differential backup etc.
+And it still allows you to schedule backup at daily/weekly/monthly plus full or incremental backup, etc.

-In addition, it has great compatibility in storage device and Windows system, you can backup to external hard drive, USB drive, network drive, NAS etc and use it in Windows 10/8.1/8/7/XP/Vista.
+In addition, it has great compatibility in storage devices and Windows systems, you can backup to external hard drive, USB drive, network drive, NAS etc and use it in Windows 11/10/8.1/8/7/XP/Vista.
 Then, follow detailed steps below to backup files on the problematic drive.

 Step 1.
 Download AOMEI Backupper Standard, install and launch it, then you will see its deep-blue screen.
 Here you could click Backup -> File Backup to start the backup process.